 Had he just run into Ms. Dawes?

 He heard a girl softly crying down the alley.
-He ran down and saw a cute young lady who was bleeding all down in her private areas and parts of her neck.
+He ran down and saw a charming Native lady who was bleeding all down in her private areas and parts of her neck.
 She sobbed softly, but her face was almost smiling.

 "Are you alright?" he asked.

 "Yes, please, I think a trip to the infirmary will be all I need," she sighed.
 He nodded and grabbed her legs with one hand and the other to stabilize herself as he carried her.

 "Who did this to you?" he groaned, not knowing she quite that heavy.

 "I don't know, but knowing Ms. Dawes she caught the man for you," she smiled.

 "Wait, Ms. Dawes did this to you?"